-In connection with the Annual Report of Helmerich & Payne, inc. (the "Company") on Form 10-K for the period ending September 30, 2004 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), Hans Helmerich, as Chief Executive Officer of the Company, and Douglas E. Fears, as Chief Financial Officer of the Company, each hereby certifies, pursuant to 18 U.S.C.
+In connection with Amendment No. 2 to the Annual Report of Helmerich & Payne, Inc. (the "Company") on Form 10-K/A for the period ending September 30, 2004 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), Hans Helmerich, as Chief Executive Officer of the Company, and Douglas E. Fears, as Chief Financial Officer of the Company, each hereby certifies, pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, to the best of his knowledge, that: